Patrick-Bacza/Group-7---Project/README.md

 #Proposal

-The field we are interested in working with is mental health data.
+The field we are interested in working with is mental health in the tech field.
 Mental health is something that effects everyones lives and it would be impactful to find insights to helps us better understand it.
 The data we would be working with is a survey about attitudes towards mental health in tech companies.

 We will clean the data and will perform all the analysis including statistical analysis for data sets.